niklasbuschmann/contrast/README.md

 layout: page
 ---

-## Installation
+## Github Pages

 Just fork this [repository](https://github.com/niklasbuschmann/contrast) to `your_username.github.io` and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.

 ## Features

- - supports dark mode on macOS Mojave
+ - supports dark mode
  - optional sidebar
  - MathJax support
  - no external ressources
  - included archive page
- - supports pagination
  - feed generation
  - responsive
  - syntax highlighting